 Parents and other members of the school district community may view instructional materials.
 Copies may be obtained according to Board Policy.
 Tests and assessment materials are only available for inspection with the consent of the superintendent.
-Persons wishing to view instructional materials or to express concerns about instructional materials should contact the building principal.
+Individuals wishing to view instructional materials or express concerns about them should contact the building principal.